November 1, 2018

 But who gets the dog? – Pet custody in divorce and separation

 On the breakdown of a relationship (whether a marriage or civil partnership or of co-habitation), the focus will usually be on the arrangements for any children of the family and sorting out the finances.
 Much time, money and effort is often spent arguing about these important things.
 However, there is nothing in the Children Act 1989 that allows you to apply for ‘custody’ (in common parlance) of the family dog (however much they may be like a child to you!).
 Similarly, there is no provision when you are completing your financial disclosure (Form E) in financial remedy proceedings to stake a claim to your furry friend (unless perhaps it is a prize winning poodle worth many thousands of pounds).
-This begs the often asked question of “But who gets the dog?”.
+This begs the often asked question of “But who gets custody of the dog?”.

 Domestic animals are in fact personal property – in the same way that we can own a laptop, a piece of jewellery or a car.
 For some items, like a car, there is an official record of the “Registered Keeper”, which while not conclusively proving ownership, is good evidence of who the owner is.
 However, for most items of personal property there is no such record and therefore other factors will need to be considered to work out their owner.